pksunkara/pgx_ulid/README.md

 [^1]: You can convert the [ulid][] into `uuid` or `bytea` and store it like that.
 [^2]: Supports casting indirectly through `bytea`.

-## Why should I use ulid over uuid?
+## Why should I use ULID over UUID?

-The main advantages are:
+The main advantages of ULID are:

-* Indexes created over ULIDs are less fragmented compared to UUIDs due to the timestamp and [monotonicity][] that was encoded in the ULID when it was created.
+* Indexes generated using ULIDs exhibit lower fragmentation compared to UUIDs thanks to the encoded timestamp and monotonicity.
+* ULID are K-ordered, which means you can used to sort the column by time order
 * ULIDs don't use special characters, so they can be used in URLs or even HTML.
 * ULIDs are shorter than UUIDs as they are comprised of 26 characters compared to UUIDs' 36 characters.
+* ULID are more secure than UUIDv7, their randomness is 80 bits as opposed to 62 bits.
+* UUID v1/v2 is impractical in many environments, as it requires access to a unique, stable MAC address
+* UUID v3/v5 requires a unique seed and produces randomly distributed IDs, which can cause fragmentation in many data structures
+* UUID v4 provides no other information than randomness which can cause fragmentation in many data structures

-This extension is approximately **30% faster** than both `pgcrypto`'s UUID and `pg_uuidv7`'s UUIDv7 when generating a million identifiers.
+This extension is approximately **30% faster** than both `pgcrypto`'s UUID and `pg_uuidv7`'s UUIDv7 when generating a million identifiers while leveraging a crypto secure random generator.

 <details>